tmagcaya/Internship-Bootcamp/content/Week_1/strategy.md

 - A cheat code anyone can use: Look at the above strategy list again.
 If you have class projects then complete a hobby project.
 If you already have that then make a youtube video demoing the project.
 You can do these as you are applying to internships.
 - It doesn't matter where you do your first internship.
 It matters what you do there and what you learn.

+### Take core classes early to qualify for more internships
+- 400 level classes teach you engineering concepts.
+- As an example if you take Python and Jave in your first semester, you can add that to your resume.

 ### What do you want to be when you grow up? - Work in progress
 It's cliche but has a deeper side.
 What do you want to be when you grow up may mean: